Tam-Taro/Advanced-SEL-Filtering/README.md

 ## 🧩 Recommended Setup
 This is my recommended setup that should work for most of you.
 If you just want a finished template, then import the aiostreams json linked above.
 Otherwise read on to customize your current aiostreams instance.

-If you're not sure which AIOStreams instance to use, check out [the list of trusted public instances here.](https://status.dinsden.top/status/stremio-addons)

 ### **Sorting**
 - __Global Sort Order Type:__  `Cached`